Living with Food Allergies

 Epinephrine is the first-line treatment for a severe allergic reaction known as anaphylaxis [anna-fih-LACK-sis].

-Epinephrine comes in the form of easy-to-use auto-injectors or a syringe.
+Epinephrine comes in the form of easy-to-use auto-injectors or a nasal spray.
 It is only available through a prescription from your doctor.

 If you or your child have severe food allergies, you need to have epinephrine quickly and easily available at all times.
 For children, this might mean having extra epinephrine devices.
 For example, your child may need to keep epinephrine at school, as well as at after-school care.
 You may also want additional epinephrine devices that remain at home or travel with you when you go out.
 For adults, two devices might be enough.